Jelenia Góra: Sobieszów

 Sobieszów is located along the stream of Wrzosówka and nearby is the Chojnik castle.
-From the fourteenth century to 1945, the village belonged to the Schaffgotsch family and wore a German name Hermsdorf unterm Kynast.
+From the fourteenth century to 1945, the village belonged to the Schaffgotsch family.
 Karkonosze National Park management is established in Sobieszów.
 Location area creates favorable conditions for starting here hiking in the Karkonosze Mountains.

 Chojnik Castle

-Chojnik Castle (German Kynast, pol.
-Chojnasty 1945–1948) – a castle located near JeleniaGóra-Sobieszów on the top of the Chojnik mountain in Karkonosze Mountains.
+Chojnik Castle – a castle located near Jelenia Góra-Sobieszów on the top of the Chojnik mountain in Karkonosze Mountains.
 This mountain rises to a height of 627 meters above sea level, and from the southeast side is a 45-meter cliff plunging into the so-called Hell Valley.
 The fort is located in a nature reserve, which is the exclave of Karkonosze Mountains National Park.

 "Chojnik Golden Bolt" Knight's crossbow tournament – Once a year the picturesque ruins of Chojnik play host to the struggles of knight fellowships.
 The tournament is accompanied by shows of medieval customs, dances, crafts and warfare.

 Jagniątków

-Jagniątków (up to 1945 German Agnetendorf; Agnieszków 1945–1946) – a district of Jelenia Góra (since 1998) From here leads many trails in the mountains, both pedestrians and cyclists.
+Jagniątków – a district of Jelenia Góra (since 1998).
+From here leads many trails in the mountains, both pedestrians and cyclists.
 It is the highest district of Jelenia Gora, and has good communication with the city bus (lines 15 and late-night course line 9).
+It was founded by Czech refugees in 1651.